This is the time of year when everyone comes out with their lists of, “Best Golf Gifts for Dads and Grads.”

 – a “golf ball personalizer” clamp, which was great at mangling expensive golf balls…

-- a “golf scope,” which required an advanced knowledge of triangulation…
+– a monocular “golf scope,” which required an advanced knowledge of triangulation to use it…

-- a few “executive desk sets” from different companies, yet all had a golf ball-shaped clock and a golf club-shaped pen.
+– a few “executive desk sets” from different companies, yet all had a golf ball-shaped clock and a golf club- or golf flag-shaped pen.

-In fact, the best Father’s day golf gifts I’ve received aren’t even tangible and usually don’t occur on Father’s Day.
+In fact, the best golf gifts I’ve received aren’t even tangible.

-They happen when my four-year-old daughter whacks her plastic clubs in the backyard and when my 16-month-old son excitedly points and yells, “ball, ball, ball!” when he sees golf on TV.
+They happen when I watch my five-year-old daughter whack her mini-clubs in the backyard and when my 3-year-old son excitedly yells, “golf, golf, golf!” when he sees it on TV.

-A golf trip to Scotland is nice, too.
+Of course, a golf trip to Scotland is nice, too 😉

-How about you — what were the best and/or worst golf gifts you ever received?
+How about you?
+What was the worst — or best — golf gift you ever received?